 Due Process Review

 One team of five is the corporate military force with top tactical gear and weapons.
-They plan a speedy, surprise and violence attack.
+They plan a speedy, surprise and violent attack.
 This should enable you to systematically eliminate threats room by room, or by striking swiftly at the heart of the defence.
 The other team of five is a rag-tag band of outlaws with old trusty weapons.
 They aim to anticipate what the enemy is planning, then set up traps, crossfire and other exploits to break their opponent's tactics.

 Both sides get 2 minutes to plan and then 2 minutes to execute.
 Careful consideration beforehand and close teamwork when the clock is running are essential.
 Because every map is procedurally generated, you'll be faced with a new challenge every time you play.
 These procedurally generated maps are changed once per week and reviewed by the developers before being released to ensure balanced gameplay.